-The short-term and three to five-year growth outlooks
+The short-term and medium term growth outlooks

 This shows you the price growth outlook for the type of property in the suburb.

 HEAVY FALLS tells you that there is potential for median prices to fall by an average of 10% per annum or more over the forecast period.